moxystudio/next-with-moxy/docusaurus/docs/recipes/favicon-os-theme.md

 3. **[Important]** At the bottom, on the "Favicon Generator Options" section go to the "Compression" tab and select "Very high quality, very low compression factor".

-4. Press the button to generate the favicons.
+4. Press the button to generate the favicon package.
 Once the package is ready, download it to your computer.

 ### 2. Add the files to the project